Zeiss rail: History

 Before the Zeiss rail, many European scope manufacturers used to offer a single type of standardized ringless mounting solution known as standard prism.
 This mounting solution was also known under names such as exterior rail, 70° prism rail or LM rail (Light Metal).
 Compared to ring mounts, this type of mounting rail permitted mounting without putting compression on the internal mechanics of the scope.
 The system allowed the shooter to place the scope at their preferred height and correct eye relief (distance to the eye), as well as the opportunity to easily move the scope between different firearms.

-However, the standard prism had an aesthetic drawback in that the scope rail had to drilled on the side for attachment screws.
+However, the standard prism had an aesthetic drawback in that the scope rail had to be drilled on the side for attachment screws.
 In case the rifle scope was to be used on different guns, new holes often had to be drilled.
 A motivation for developing the Zeiss rail was to avoid such drilling.

 The Zeiss rail system was introduced in 1990 as an option on all Zeiss ZM/Z riflescopes, the top-of-the-line riflescope offered by Zeiss at that time.
 The system was later offered on the new top of line VM/V models.
 For these reasons, some sources have referred to the Zeiss rail system under names such as Zeiss ZM/VM rail or Zeiss M rail.
 Names such as Zeiss Integral rail, Zeiss 45° rail or simply Z rail have also been used.